Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-A dense, psychically charged fog descends in a radius 6 *(9m)* sphere centered on a point you can see within range, obscuring the area for the spell’s duration with frightening apparitions and distorted sounds.
+A dense, psychically charged fog descends in a radius 6 *(9m)* sphere centered on a point you can see within range, obscuring the area for the spell's duration with frightening apparitions and distorted sounds.
 A creature hostile to you that starts its turn in the fog, or enters it for the first time on a turn, must succeed on a WIS Save or be [Frightened](conditions.md#frightened) of you until the beginning of its next turn.
 A creature that fails this Save by 5 or more uses all of its remaining movement to move in a random direction.
 - **Classes**: Artificer, Druid, Ranger